Skip to content

 COMP S-107 counts as one full-year course (8 credits) of degree credit.

-COMP S-107 Study Abroad in Greece: Migration and Boundaries—Reconceptionalizing Mobility in the Eastern Mediterranean and Beyond
+COMP S-107 Study Abroad in Greece: Political and Natural Environments of the Eastern Mediterranean from Antiquity to the Present - Comparative Cultural Approaches

 Dimiter Angelov, PhD, Dumbarton Oaks Professor of Byzantine History, Harvard University